 Can I run multiple pays in advance?

-If you’re wanting to generate the pays now, but pay them in the future, you could run and finalise the three pays in advance, using the actual future pay dates, and then just upload the bank file for each pay on the pay date.
+If you’re wanting to generate the pays now, but pay them in the future, you could run and send the three pays in advance, using the actual future pay dates, and then just upload the bank file for each pay on the pay date (some banks also accept future dated bank files, allowing you to upload those now).
 Note however that the payslips will get emailed to the employees as you finalise the pays, so they will be receiving their payslips in advance.

 This all works fine if your employees are paid the same amount from week to week.
-If you have waged employees and don’t know what their future pays are, you’re probably better to do the pays when they fall due.
-Luckily it’s so easy to run a pay in FlexiTime that it will only take you a few minutes!
+If you have waged employees and don’t know what their future pays will be, you’re probably better to do the pays when they fall due.
+Luckily it’s so easy to run a pay in PayHero that it will only take you a few minutes!

 Help!
-How can I get hold of FlexiTime Support over Christmas?
+How can I get hold of PayHero Support over Christmas?